mechanikalk/blockchain_programming/Intro_to_Bitcoin_Command_Line.md

 ![](Images/BitcoinUTXO.png)

+In addition to the UTXOs we can also see that a fee was paid to the miners so that they include the transaction in a mined block.
+In this case the fee was 0.00000168.
+The value of the input was 0.07705682 and the value of the outputs was 0.06705514 and 0.01.
+The input value is equal to the sum of all of the output values and the transaction fee.
+Therefore, no money was created or destroyed in this transaction.

 ***Assignment Deliverable 3:*** Find the transaction ID in which you sent your TAs 0.01 BTC and submit it.

 ### What just happened?

+To make this transaction happen alot of things are being done for you by bitcoin-cli behind the scene.
+This includes selecting which UTXO to spend, calculating the transaction fee, building the transaction, signing the transaction, and broadcasting the transaction.
+In the subsequent sections you will learn all about this process because we are going to build a transaction piece by piece.

+# Building transactions

 https://testnet-faucet.mempool.co/

 To do this you will need to generate a new address.
 You will then need to setup some of the default configuration values for bitcoin-cli by adding these lines to your bitcoin.conf file.